GALAPAGOS ISLANDS ECUADOR

 4. Diarrhea is very common when traveling in a new country.
 Be sure to wash all fruits thoroughly, be wary of salads and choosy where to eat.
 The people who live on the islands are accustomed to the foods there; you aren't.
 If you do have diarrhea, and it lasts over three days, seek medical attention.
 Again, use common sense.

 5. Malaria and dengue are tropical diseases.
+Not yet in Galapagos, but you must be aware.
 The main symptoms of malaria and dengue are similar to that of the common flu: fever, aches, dizziness, chills etc. The best way to avoid these two sicknesses is protection against mosquitoes.
 Use long-sleeved shirts and pants at dusk and insect repellent all day long.
 Antimalarial pills are available in pharmacies in Ecuador.
 The islands haven't had problems in the past with malaria and dengue, but check with your travel agent before leaving to be sure.

 For more information and reservations